CHILDHOOD AND PARENTS

 A picture of my high school, long since torn down.

 The private high school I attended marked the beginning of my serious academic life.
 There I first encountered the New England Transcendentalists—Emerson, Thoreau, and Whitman—the first philosophers I had ever read.
 But it was the summer before college that marked the real beginning of my intellectual voyage.
 My friend was a philosophy major and discussions with him awoken me, as Kant said of encountering Hume, from my dogmatic slumber.
 I realized that there was a world of ideas to explore.
 A dam had broken within me, and I saw immediately the parochialism of the ideas to which I had been previously exposed.
 I was determined to explore this mindscape, and die with as large a mind as possible.

 The Univ. of Mo-St. Louis

 My first semester of college, I eagerly enrolled in a class called, “Major Questions in Philosophy.”
 There I was introduced to Descartes’ epistemological skepticism, Hume’s critique of religion, and Lenin’s critique of the state.
 Wow!
 Knowledge, the gods, and the state all undermined in 16 weeks.
-I am not sure why I was open to new ideas, whereas so many cling to the first ideas they are exposed to, but for whatever reason I was hooked.
+I am not sure why I was open to new ideas, whereas so many cling to the first ideas they are exposed to, but I was hooked.
 Subsequently, I took the maximum number of philosophy courses possible; learning about Medieval, American, Modern, and Asian philosophy, and a bit of philosophy of religion, science, mind, and law from instructors like Edward Costello, Peter Fuss, Paul Gomberg, and David Griesedeck.
 In the meantime I discovered women, and later, high stakes poker.